tanjieling0/tp/docs/DeveloperGuide.md

 #### Current implementation
 Given a command `showrelated i/1`, the `NetConnectParser` recognises the `showrelated` command and first instantiates a `ShowRelatedCommandParser` object.
 It then passes the command string into `ShowRelatedCommandParser#parse(...)`, where the input `i/1` is validated for its format.
 Following which, `ShowRelatedCommandParser` instantiates a `ShowRelatedCommand` object.

 The`ShowRelatedCommand` object extends the `Command` interface, and hence contains a method called `execute(...)`, which takes in a `model`.
-A model can be thought of as a container for the application's data, and it also can control the exact contact list that the user will see.
+A model can be thought of as a container for the application's data, and it also controls the exact contact list that the user will see.
 In the `execute(...)` command, we extract all the tuples that contain ID `1` and use it to instantiate a predicate called `IdContainsDigitsPredicate` which extracts all the `ID` of the related profiles (excluding itself of ID `1`).
-We will then require the `model#stackFilters(predicate)` method in the `model` object to update the filtered list of persons to only include persons related to the person with ID of `1`.
+We will then pass it into the `model#stackFilters(predicate)` method in the `model` object to update the filtered list of persons to only include persons related to the person with ID of `1`.

 Recalling that we also have a message box to inform the result of the actions taken (in prose form), the `ShowRelatedCommand#execute(...)` method will also return a `CommandResult` object, which contains the summary of the number of people listed.